 Flood damages the bridge

-In September 2011 the Ping River broke its banks.
-Floodwaters damaged the Chansom Anusorn Bridge beyond repair.
-The City Council put up a barrier blocking the entrance of the bridge on the Kad Luang side.
-A sign stated that the bridge was unstable.
-According to City News Chiang Mai the foundation of the bridge had collapsed.
-The bridge was temporarily closed.
-I was just in time to take a number of pictures of the old bridge.
-I took below pictures on September 9, 2012.
+In September 2011 the Ping River broke its banks and, consequently, floodwaters damaged the Chansom Memorial Foot Bridge beyond repair.
+The City Council put up a barrier blocking the entrance of the bridge on the Kad Luang (Warorot Market) side.
+A sign stated that the bridge was damaged and therefore temporarily closed.
+According to the magazine Chiang Mai City Life, the foundation of the bridge had collapsed.
+I was just in time to take a number of pictures of the old bridge on September 9, 2012.

-“The Chansom Memorial Bridge- the foot bridge near Waroros Market, will be torn down and rebuilt at the cost of 8.73 million baht, construction is expected to take around a year.
+During the almost four years between the demolition and the completion of the reconstruction, I visited the site regularly to monitor the progress.
+Journaliest Nopniwat Krailerng wrote this in the May 19-June 1, 2013 edition of the Chiang Mai Mail: “The Chansom Memorial Bridge- the footbridge near Waroros Market, will be torn down and rebuilt at the cost of 8.73 million baht, construction is expected to take around a year.
 Construction was scheduled for 2011 – 2012 but flooding delayed the start.
-Approval from the Marine Department of Chiang Mai was given on May 8, 2013 and the bridge is slated to be 3 meters wide and span 110 meters.
+Approval from the Marine Department of Chiang Mai was given on May 8, 2013, and the bridge is slated to be 3 meters wide and span 110 meters.

 The bridge was not only heavily damaged during the floods but has also seen subsidence since its construction in 1966 by Montriram (Montri) Koslaphirom who named the bridge in honor of his wife Chansom.”

 The bridge was not completed on September 2, 2013.
 Apparently, authorities canceled the contract with the construction company and took down the banner.
 In the first half of 2014, not much happened until I saw this banner on July 26, 2014